Savory Persian Galette

 Torsh Tareh – Tangy fresh herb stew with poached eggs

-I seem to be on a roll of doing back-to-back northern Iranian dishes!
-All over Iran, many stews feature fresh herbs in the place of other vegetables to accompany either animal or plant-based proteins.
-While each stew has its own unique combinations and ratios, they all have one thing in common: Iranians’ celebration and love…
+I seem to be on a roll, making back-to-back northern Iranian dishes!
+Across Iran, many stews feature fresh herbs in place of other vegetables to accompany either animal or plant-based proteins.
+While each stew has its own unique combinations and ratios, they all share one thing in common: Iranians’ celebration and love of herbs.
+This…

 Kuku Gerdu – Walnut and herb frittata